mespla/tpln2526/docs/cl.md

-# Introduction to computational linguistics and natural language processing (December 4, 2024)
+# Introduction to computational linguistics and natural language processing (November 21, 2025)

 Computational linguistics (CL) is a branch of linguistics that focuses on the theoretical understanding of language through computational models.
 In contrast, natural language processing (NLP) is an interdisciplinary field within artificial intelligence (AI) that aims to use computational models to process and generate language efficiently.
 NLP intersects with machine learning, statistics, and data science.
 While NLP is not primarily focused on linguistics, many of its approaches and tasks draw on linguistic theories to address the complexities of natural language.
 NLP cover a wide range of tasks, including part-of-speech tagging, named entity recognition, machine translation, speech recognition, and text summarization.